 The Ngarakbal and Githabal have witnessed many arrivals into their homelands.
 Some came in peace, others in war… Many cultures from far away lands have come to this beautiful place over the thousands and thousands of generations just as they come today…and with each arrival, or conquest the Yoocum Yoocum have encompassed these event into their ancestral Bootheram [Dreaming Lore] – oral traditions, songs and dances of the historical truths about the events that took place in their ancestral lands…because Bootheram is not only the story of the land and all its biological inhabitants, plants and animals, but also the story of the all the peoples who have ever come to this ancient Volcano….the Abode of the Rainbow Serpent.

-In the meantime, here is the Aboriginal and Anthropological Significance of Mt Warning/Wollumbin – recorded by Howard Creamer for the Australian National Parks and Wildlife Service in 1997…..it’s an extract of the transcript of the site registration but I have attached the original site registration…and the original audio file that Howard Creamer gave me…..
+The Aboriginal and Anthropological Significance of Mt Warning/Wollumbin was recorded by Howard Creamer for the Australian National Parks and Wildlife Service in 1997…..below is an extract of the transcript of the site registration, and I have attached the original site registration…and the original audio file that Howard Creamer gave me…..

 Aboriginal and Anthropological Significance of the Site Wollumbin recorded by Howard Creamer, Anthropologist for Australian National Parks and Wildlife Services…

-The following information on Wollumbin was recorded by Mrs Milly Boyd [nee Williams] of Woodenbong…see original national parks data below….Milly was born at Woodenbong around 1910 and comes from there but her mother, Charlotte Brown, and her husband, Chris Boyd, were from the Tweed Valley area and Milly and her family have maintained links there all her life. ………..
+The following information on Wollumbin was recorded by Mrs Milly Boyd [nee Williams] of Woodenbong…see original national parks data below….Milly was born at Woodenbong around 1910 and comes from there but her mother, Charlotte Brown, and her husband, Chris Boyd, were from the Tweed Valley area so Milly and her family have maintained links there all her life. ………..
 Woodenbong is in the traditional territory of the Gidabal people, while Wollumbin is in Nerackbal [sic – Ngarakbul] country.
 There are today very few people who identify as Nerackbal and the Tweed Valley is now perceived by most people as being within the area of the large Bunjalung tribal language group.
 The following transcript of a tape recording made in December 1977 with Millie Boyd explains the significance of the site: